go-jet/jet/README.md

   "github.com/go-jet/jet/v2/examples/quick-start/.gen/jetdb/dvds/model"
 )
 ```
-Let's say we want to retrieve the list of all _actors_ who acted in _films_ longer than 180 minutes, _film language_ is 'English'
+Let's say we want to retrieve the list of all _actors_ who acted in _films_ longer than 180 minutes, _film language_ is 'English',
-,_film category_ is not 'Action' and _film rating_ is not 'R'.
+_film category_ is not 'Action' and _film rating_ is not 'R'.
 ```golang
 stmt := SELECT(
     Actor.ActorID, Actor.FirstName, Actor.LastName, Actor.LastUpdate,  // or just Actor.AllColumns